reliablerascal/fl-legislation-etl/README.md

 * Continue reconciling recordcounts and account for all disparities between tables
 * Continue cleaning up code by removing temp calculation variables and renaming calculation variables for clarity
 * Automate API requests via Github actions to keep legislative voting data up-to-date
-* Deploy Postgres database to Heroku (for testing), updated Shiny app to Shiny (for testing), and then both to Azure (for production)
+* Deploy Postgres database to Heroku (for testing), then Azure (for production)

 And some expansions to the data pipeline:
 * Incorporate district-level partisan leanings based on past election results
 * Incorporate LegiStar voting data for Jacksonville and align this with state data, so it can be visualized with existing web apps
 * Incorporate district-level census demographics

 Additionally, the data pipeline revision is facilitating development of the legislative dashboard (see [repo for my revised web app work-in-progress](https://github.com/reliablerascal/fl-legislation-app-postgres)).
-Some early updates include the addition of legislator sorting, filtering by bill topic, and summary stats in the legend.
+Some early updates include the addition of legislator sorting, filtering by bill topic and contested districts, and summary stats in the legend.